skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 ### Step 2

-Once the Skywallet is connected, a welcome message can be seen on its display.
-This also denotes the genuineness of your Skywallet.
+Once the Skywallet is connected, a welcome message can be seen on its display, which also denotes the genuineness of your Skywallet.

 If you want to know more how to check the genuineness of your Skywallet.
 Please visit the following link - [Checking the Genuineness of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/How-to-check-whether-device-is-genuine)